dphengsiaroun/logistic/README.md

 ## Start the servers

-1. Start the XAMPP server (both: Apache and MySQL)
+1. Start the XAMPP server (both Apache and MySQL)
 2. Start the express server: `npm start`

 ## Install the database